jennerwein/swarmlab/aufgaben/README.md

 > **Least Connections:**

-Even if the servers have the same specs, it could be that one server will rapidly overloaded because the for example the connected clients in this server stay for much more time connected.
+Even if the servers have the same specs, it could be that one server will rapidly overloaded because for example the connected clients in this server stay for much more time connected.

 With least-connections algorithm, connections will be sent to the server with least number of active connections